zolyfarkas/service-schema/README.md

 ### 3) Generated java classes are annotated with @Nullable or @Nonnull as appropriate.
 As such compiling in conjuction with tools like spotbugs or google error-prone will result in better quality code.

 ### 4) @Immutable record support. (setters will not be generated).
-This encourages use of builders and constructors to build the
+This encourages use of builders and constructors to build the records.
- records.

 ### 5) Numerous bug fixes and performance enhancements.

-### 6) Enhanced decimal logical type support, (custom binary encoding, or official controllable via @format("official") oor feature flag) where JSON serialization is a proper number. (not bytes/string)
+### 6) Enhanced decimal logical type support, (custom binary encoding, or official controllable via @format("official") or feature flag) where JSON serialization is a proper number. (not bytes/string)

 for
 ```